isaac-svg/calculator-frontendmentor/README.md

 }

 ```
-I learnt to use the js arrray methods well not
+I learnt how to use the useRef hook

 ```js
 export default function CalcualtorFunc(btn, refScreen) {
   if (btn.innerText === "RESET") {